The Overwhelmed Brain

 When you make decisions from a triggered state, it doesn’t always work out well but lots of people still do it.

 I worked with a guy who, sad to say, got triggered one day and murdered his wife.
 This was around 1993.
-Crazy huh?
+Thinking about that now, it’s so crazy to think that someone I knew pretty well would do something like that.
 He seemed pretty normal at work, but he had triggers lingering in the background that put him into an altered state.

 Many of your judgments about people and the world exist because of the lingering emotional triggers inside of you.
 For example, if you see someone doing something that disgusts you, it’s because whatever they were doing triggered an emotional response inside of you.